nardoz-dev/LiVeSe/docs/2nddelivery/concept2.md

 ## Marco

->Marco is a district public amministrator of Rome, working in the branch of urban regeneration.
-Through our system he is able to understand which areas needs more focus and attention than others.
+>Marco is a district public administrator of Rome, working in the branch of urban regeneration.
+Through our system he is able to understand which areas need more focus and attention than others.
 So Marco decision to allocate new resources and services is supported by our system.

 ## Storyboard

 - *A client wants to walk in an urban area*
 - *He wants to be sure if it's secure before passing through*
-- *He connect to the designed app and receive information about that area*
+- *He connects to the designed app and receive information about that area*
 - *The system provides a suggested path, the most secure possible*
-- *The system voluntarily avoids unsecure roads or squares*
+- *The system voluntarily avoids unsecured roads or squares*